 Established in 1987, Mujib Biosphere Reserve covers an area of 212 km2.
 Bordering the Dead Sea at 402 meters below sea level, the Mujib Biosphere Reserve surrounds Wadi Mujib, a deep and majestic canyon that cuts through the rugged highlands and drains into the Dead Sea.

 Seasonal and permanent streams flow through many of the wadis, supporting luxurious aquatic plants in the river-beds.
 These rivers also enable this otherwise arid area to support a remarkable diversity of wildlife.
-It is also one of the major sources that compensate the high evaporation rate of the Dead Sea Surveys indicate that the reserve contains over 300 species of plants, 10 species of carnivores, and numerous species of resident and migratory birds.
-The richest vegetation is found in the wadi beds where there are Palm Trees, in addition to Wild Fig, Tamarix trees and beautiful Oleander shrubs, in addition to the Reedbed along the river.
+It is also one of the major sources that compensate the high evaporation rate of the Dead Sea Surveys indicate that the reserve contains over 550 species of plants, 8 species of carnivores, and numerous species of resident and migratory birds.
+The richest vegetation is found in the wadi beds where there are Palm Trees, in addition to Wild Fig, Tamarisk trees and beautiful Oleander shrubs, in addition to the Reed bed along the river.

-The steep mountain slopes support several highly adapted mammals, including the Rock Hyrax, the Eurasian Badger and, most importantly, the Nubian Ibex, a large mountain goat.
+The steep mountain slopes support several highly adapted mammals, including Rock Hyrax, the Eurasian Badger and, most importantly, the Nubian Ibex, a large mountain goat.
 Today, only a small number of Ibex remain in the wild due to widespread illegal hunting.
-In order to save this animal from extinction, RSCN finished a ten year re-introduction program for the Ibex in the reserve, where the captive bred animals were kept.
+To save this animal from extinction, RSCN finished 10-year reintroduction program for the Ibex in the reserve, where the captive bred animals were kept.